Benjamin Moore Calm Paint

 First time with Calm

-You can see this in the photo below.
+You can see this space in the photo below.

-Anyway, we love this paint color so much we decided to use it again in our current home.
+Anyway, we love this paint color so much we decided to use it again in our current home, here in Connecticut.

 Second time using Calm

-The light in our former home is much different.
-A s a result, light matters as it effects how the very same paint color looks on a wall.
+All light sources will always change how the very same paint color looks on a wall.